-- Wouldham All Saints Church of England Primary School will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place. - The system promoted and hosted by our IT support service Cantium Business Systems will be utilized according to their recommendations. - o If pupils or staff discover unsuitable sites or material, they are required to raise it with the person in charge of the classroom/area at the time.
-Where possible, the screen should be switched off without closing the relevant window/webpage.
-Alternatively, the offending material can be covered over whilst the report is made. - Our leadership team and relevant staff have an awareness and understanding of the filtering and monitoring provisions in place, manage them effectively and know how to escalate concerns when identified. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate. - Any access to material believed to be illegal will be reported immediately to the relevant agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, Wouldham All Saints Church of England Primary School will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of Wouldham All Saints Church of England Primary School's approach to online safety. - Pupils will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment. - o Internet use will be supervised by staff as appropriate to pupils age and ability. - Pupils will be directed to use age/ability appropriate online resources and tools by staff.
+- Wouldham All Saints Church of England Primary School will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place. - Details of our filter and monitoring processes can be found in our E-Safety policy.
+We also follow the updated schools guidance from the UK Safer Internet Centre. - If pupils or staff discover unsuitable sites or material, they are required to: Turn off monitor/screen, report the concern immediately to a member of staff, report the URL of the site to a DSL or technical team. - Our leadership team and relevant staff have an awareness and understanding of the filtering and monitoring provisions in place, manage them effectively and know how to escalate concerns when identified. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate. - Any access to material believed to be illegal will be reported immediately to the relevant agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, Wouldham All Saints Church of England Primary School will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of Wouldham All Saints Church of England Primary School's approach to online safety. - Pupils will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment. - o Internet use will be supervised by staff as appropriate to pupils age and ability. - o Pupils will be directed to use age/ability appropriate online resources and tools by staff.